etiennebacher/tidypolars/tests/testthat/_snaps/utils_expr-lazy.md

     Condition
       Error in `mutate()`:
       !
-Error while running function `min_rank()` in Polars. x Argument "x" is missing, with no default
+Error while running function `min_rank()` in Polars. x argument "x" is missing, with no default

 ---